liufuqin0922/brant-ruan.github.io/_posts/2017-03-22-UnixV6ppFSReport.md

 Now let's talk about variables in this class.

-First, I will explain variables easy to learn:
+First, these variables are easy to learn:

 - `padding` enables `SuperBlock` to occupy 2 * 512 bytes (2 sections)
 - `s_iszie` stores the number of sections used for `DiskInode`s